Jon Wells

 He started as an occasional Sky Sports rugby league pundit in 2011 but became a regular.

 He ran a hotel with his wife for a few years and then went onto start a gym in the Harrogate area which is still the case as of 2019.

 On 12 March 2018 he became director of rugby at Castleford Tigers.

 Background

 Jon Wells was born in Wakefield, West Yorkshire, England and played for Sharlston Rovers as an amateur Rugby League player.
-He is currently living with his 2 daughters and wife.
+He is currently living with his 2 daughters (Amelie and Ada) and wife (Lyndsay).

 Career

 He was signed by the Castleford Tigers and played in the first team from 1998 onwards.
 According to Rugby League project, Wells scored 6 tries in 22 games for the Castleford Tigers in 1998; 10 tries in 31 games in 1999; 14 tries in 29 games in the year 2000 (a career best); 9 tries in 30 games in 2001 and 13 tries in 26 games in 2002.

-He also obtained a Law Degree and a master's degree in Criminal Justice Studies during his time at the Tigers.
+He also obtained a Law and Master's degree in Criminal Justice Studies during his time at the Tigers.